-The current geographic student data was used to represent the population that is currently being served by the district (as of the 20th day of school).
+The current geographic student data was used to represent the population currently being served by the district (as of the 20th day of school).
 The student data file was geocoded to determine where students live within the district.
-Based upon where students live, magnet recommendations, exceptional children requirements, and pre-kindergarten programs, we were able to develop boundaries that would accommodate the school population.
+Based upon where students live, magnet recommendations, exceptional children requirements, and pre-kindergarten programs, we could develop boundaries that would accommodate the school population.
 This plan assumes that magnet students will remain in the magnet program currently serving their educational interests.

-The Building Services Department analyzes each school facility to determine the actual number of classrooms and mobile units at each school.
+The Building Services Department analyzes each school facility to determine the actual number of classrooms and mobile units.
 Based upon this data and estimated completion dates of new classrooms to be in place for the current school year, we were able to identify the capacity of each school building.

-Based upon this methodology, we are able to provide the parents and children we serve a:
+Based upon this methodology, we can provide the parents and children we serve a: